 Do you seek a reliable tech vendor who would create a system for compliant payment processing?Contact Langate

 How Langate Can Help with HIPAA-Compliant Payment Processing?

 Langate has been working in the healthcare industry for more than 20 years now.
 We know everything about HIPAA-compliant development and how to secure PHI.

 In terms of payment processing, we can help you to figure out the encryption part.
 Our cybersecurity professionals will find a fitting solution for you.
 It will ensure the unrecognizability of the data at all the stages of the process, may it be storing credit card information for billing purposes or processing the payment.

 One of our clients is an international provider of IT and financial services for healthcare organizations with offices in New York, Israel, and India.
 They contacted Langate because they needed to create a system that would be able to manage the full cycle of billing management for various nursing facilities they work with.

-Lange created a solution that processed massive amounts of data, encrypt all the sensitive information, securely stores and manages it.
+Lange created a solution that processed massive amounts of data, encrypted all the sensitive information, and securely stored and managed it.

 The solution developed by Langate helped to ensure the full confidentiality of the processed data, so our client has managed to become one of the leaders in its niche, significantly increasing its customer base from year to year.

 Credit card payment processing does not always have a clear connection to HIPAA-compliance.
-However, if the processor provides other services (as medical billing), it will be considered as a business associate and has to be compliant.
+However, if the processor provides other services (such as medical billing), it will be considered as a business associate and has to be compliant.

-As long as you have a processor that is compliant with Payment Card Industry Data Security Standards and HIPAA, and your employees know how to handle the sensitive data, you are fine.
-We recommend additionally work on encryption and invest in payment terminals with EMV chip readers.
+As long as you have a processor that is compliant with Payment Card Industry Data Security Standards and HIPAA, and your employees know how to handle sensitive data, you are fine.
+We recommend additionally working on encryption and investing in payment terminals with EMV chip readers.